bramsmulders/bramsmulders.com/_source/about.md

 In the moments where I’m not working I love to spend time with my lovely fiancé Saskia, my 2 kids and my family and friends.
 The local cinema is treating me like one of the regulars.
 Occasionally I go for a run around the beautiful dutch countryside.

+Since the beginning of this year I have also started producing hardstyle music.
+You can [check out my website](https://djrebolo.com) and stream my music [on spotify](https://open.spotify.com/artist/1SNDUhWRKHjgYZ56ktCSVL?si=ZfCC9lJtTHWQ0vvrjhpOVA) or on all other major platforms.

 ## Experience
 - Designing and creating websites
 - Accessible code